gafniasaf/learnplay-lms/README.md

 - PowerShell installer: Fetch `/install-factory.ps1` after logging in, then run it with the signed link that `/setup` shows you:
   `.\install-factory.ps1 -ReleaseUrl "<signed-url>"`.
 The script still installs Git, Node, Docker Desktop, Supabase CLI, etc.
 - Publish a fresh ZIP at any time with `npm run release:publish`.
 The script `git archive`s the repo, uploads it to the `releases` bucket via the Supabase CLI, cleans up the local ZIP, updates `.env.local`, and rewrites `/install-factory.ps1` with the latest download link.
 Make sure `supabase login` / `supabase link` are configured first.
-- Access control: `/architect`, `/setup`, and `/my-app` are now protected routes.
-Users must sign in via Supabase Auth before accessing the Architect console, secure download links, or stored plans/logs.
+- Access control: `/setup` and `/my-app` are protected routes.
+Users must sign in via Supabase Auth before accessing secure download links or stored plans/logs.

 For more help, see [Troubleshooting Guide](https://docs.lovable.dev/tips-tricks/troubleshooting).